DAOUDAmine/DAOUDAmine.github.io/_pages/about.md

 title: "About"
 permalink: /about/
 header:
-  image: "/images/zakim.jpg"

 ---

-I'm a senior data scientist who excels at data wrangling, machine learning, exploratory analysis, and data visualizations.
+I'm a data scientist who excels at machine learning, exploratory analysis, and data visualizations.

-Etc, etc, etc
+My applications are in python
+I like to work my projects together, so feel free to reach out for collabration